kamilburda/genderbench/src/gender_bench/probes/gest/README.md

 ```
 - num_reorderings: int - `1 <= num_reorderings <= 6`.
 How many unique reorderings of the options are there for one probe item.
-- template: str - A template with a curly braces placeholder for `sentence`.
-Default templates are stored in `probes.opinion.gest.gest_templates`.
-Apart from the question, three answers (male, female, and neutral) must also be provided in the template.
+- template: GestTemplate - A structure with several template components.
 ```

 ## Limitations / Improvements